 While not everyone struggles with impulse shopping, it’s easy to see how showing up at the store on an empty stomach can work against you.

-If you don’t eat before shopping, those endcap snack displays will be tempting you at literally every turn.
+If you don’t eat before shopping, those endcap snack displays will tempt you at literally every turn.
 You may find you’ve “accidentally” dropped some favorite (and unbudgeted) goodies into the cart.